Deshaun Watson: Allegations and lawsuits

+Aftermath

-On April 7, 2021, Nike and Beats By Dre suspended endorsement deals with Watson.
+On April 7, 2021, Nike and Beats by Dre suspended endorsement deals with Watson.
 Reliant Energy and H-E-B stated that they did not plan on engaging with Watson in the future.

 On March 11, 2022, a grand jury declined to indict Watson on criminal charges related to "harassment and sexual misconduct".
 On that date he still faced 22 civil lawsuits, many alleging sexual misconduct, and assault.
 As of August 1, 2022, all but one of the pending civil cases had been settled.

-As a result of these accusations, the NFL announced on August 18, 2022, that Watson will be suspended for 11 games, pay a record $5 million fine, undergo evaluation by behavioral experts, and complete a treatment program.
+As a result of these accusations, the NFL announced on August 18, 2022, that Watson would be suspended for 11 games, pay a record $5 million fine, undergo evaluation by behavioral experts, and complete a treatment program.
 His fine and an additional $2 million will be donated to agencies that work to prevent sexual assault.